 Tools and Methods

-This suite of specifications defines a repeatable methodology to import UN/CEFACT semantics, model web API resources, then generate and publish consistent reference APIs and JSON-LD definitions.
+This suite of specifications defines a repeatable methodology to publish UN/CEFACT data models and code lists as JSON-LD vocabularies so that the rich supply chain semantics from UN are available for use by web developers.
+In additon, we provide guidance and a UML profile to help API designers leverage the standard vocabulary in the design of their API specifications.
 This will allow business subject matter experts and/or information modellers to quickly and consistently generate high quality API specifications that leverage existing semantic libraries.

 We hope that the value of these specifications will not be limited to UN/CEFACT project teams.
 The specifications should be re-usable by any design team that needs to develop REST API specifications that leverage some existing library of definitions.